 "If you’re spending days at a time at your partner’s house, there’s nothing wrong with taking a moment to do your own thing,"

 dating expert Heather Ebert tells Bustle.
 "Just be mindful of how much time you're spending away from them."
 Your visit is, after all, about bonding and hanging out together.
+5 Snooping

 Even though it may be tempting to have a look around your partner's home, don't make a habit out of snooping.
 "Privacy is much more important than you may think," Tina B. Tessina, PhD, psychotherapist and author of

 , tells Bustle.
 "Don’t snoop through drawers or medicine cabinets.
 And if you do, certainly don’t ask questions about it.
 If you’re snooping because you’re concerned about some of your partner’s behavior, ask instead."
-Dr. Romance's Guide to Finding Love Today
+Dr. Romance's Guide to Finding Love Today 6 Taking Over The Place

 As you get further into your relationship, your lives and things will start blending together.
 But until that happens, it's important to be cognizant of your space usage — as well as how comfy you allow yourself to be.